the-great-abby/trading_platform/docs/DEPLOYMENT.md

-# 🚀 Deployment Guide - Docker Compose & Kubernetes
+# 🚀 Space Trading Station Deployment Guide - Docker Compose & Kubernetes

-This guide covers deploying the algorithmic trading system using Docker Compose for development and Kubernetes for production.
+This guide covers deploying the Space Trading Station using Docker Compose for development and Kubernetes for production.

-## 📋 Prerequisites
+## 📋 Mission Control Prerequisites

 ### For Docker Compose
 - Docker Desktop or Docker Engine